GravityKit/Potomatic/README.md

 Contains the system prompt sent to the AI provider for translation.
 You may consider modifying it to adjust translation style or add domain-specific instructions.

+You can override the default path using the `--prompt-file-path` CLI option or the `PROMPT_FILE_PATH` environment variable.

 ### `config/po-header.json`

 Defines custom headers for generated `.po` files.
 These headers contain metadata about the translation project.

+You can override the default path using the `--po-header-template-path` CLI option or the `PO_HEADER_TEMPLATE_PATH` environment variable.

 **How it works:**